 The tribal enrollment process is a long journey.

-And when it comes to researching your genealogy, you’ll likely stumble upon a lot of unfamiliar terms that may cause some confusion your research process.
+And when it comes to researching your genealogy, you’ll likely stumble upon a lot of unfamiliar terms that may cause some confusion in your research process.

 Thankfully, you have access to more information than ever before through the resources available online.
 Here, we will discuss the key differences between DNA test results, a CDIB card, and Tribal Enrollment.